alaminshowrov/alaminshowrov/README.md

 <h1 align="center">HeY 👋, It's me AL-AMIN</h1>
-<h3 align="center">Python & AI enthusiast, coding from Bangladesh.
+<h3 align="center">I'm Python & AI enthusiast, coding from Bangladesh.
 💡 Passionate about building smart solutions and exploring new tech.
 🌐 Always learning, experimenting, and contributing to open-source projects.
 🛠️ Lover of clean code, algorithms, and all things Python.</h3>